 The constant term of $F_{\a_0,\b_0}$ is $a_0^2 - b_0^2c_0$ which has valuation 0.
 All other coefficients can be seen to have valuation at least 2, with the leading coefficient having valuation at least 4.
 The coefficient of $x^{n-1}$ is given by $2a_{n/2-1}a_{n/2} - b_{(n-d-1)/2}^2c_d$, which has valuation exactly 2.
 The resulting Newton polygon is shown below in Figure \ref{fig:odd_d_even_n_n-1_cycle}.

-This Newton polygon has a segment of length $n-1$ and slope $2/(n-1)$, so by Lemma \ref{lem:NP_factorization} an integer specialization $F_{\a_0,\b_0}$ with $p$-adic valuations given in \eqref{eq:odd_d_even_n_n-1_cycle} factors as a degree $n-1$ irreducible polynomial times a linear polynomial over $\Q_p$.
-Such a factorization cannot occur if $F$ has two irreducible degree $n/2$ factors over $\Q(\a,\b)$, so we may conclude that $F$ is irreducible, and hence $G$ is a transitive permutation subgroup of $S_n$.
-Moreover, Lemma \ref{lem:NP_cycle} implies that the Galois group of $F_{\a_0,\b_0}$ over $\Q$ contains a cycle of length $n-1$ whenever $\a_0$ and $\b_0$ satisfy the valuations in \eqref{eq:odd_d_even_n_n-1_cycle}.
-These valuation criteria are satisfied for a positive proportion of integer specializations $\a_0$ and $\b_0$, so Corollary \ref{cor:hilbert_cor} implies that $G$ contains an $n-1$-cycle.
+This Newton polygon has a segment of length $n-1$ and slope equal to $2/(n-1)$, so by Lemma \ref{lem:NP_factorization} whenever $\a_0, \b_0$ have the $p$-adic valuations given in \eqref{eq:odd_d_even_n_n-1_cycle}, we have that $F_{\a_0,\b_0}$ factors as a degree $n-1$ irreducible polynomial times a linear polynomial over $\mathbb{Q}_p$.
+Such a factorization cannot occur if $F$ has two irreducible degree $n/2$ factors over $\mathbb{Q}(\a,\b)$, so we may conclude that $F$ is irreducible, and hence $G$ is a transitive permutation subgroup of $S_n$.
+Moreover, Lemma \ref{lem:NP_cycle} implies that the Galois group of $F_{\a_0,\b_0}$ over $\mathbb{Q}$ contains a cycle of length $n-1$ whenever $\a_0$ and $\b_0$ satisfy the valuations in \eqref{eq:odd_d_even_n_n-1_cycle}.
+These valuation criteria are satisfied for a positive proportion of integral specializations $\a_0$ and $\b_0$, so Corollary \ref{cor:hilbert_cor} implies that $G$ contains an ($n-1$)-cycle.

-To produce a transposition in $G$, consider a (possibly different) odd prime $p$ not dividing the coefficients of $f$ for which $c_0$ is a nonzero quadratic residue mod $p$, so we have $c_0 \equiv m^2 \pmod{p}$ for some nonzero $m$.
-This is possible thanks to our earlier assumption $c_0 \neq 0$, after a possible change of variables.
-We now examine the lowest three terms of $F$: